Subscribe to the Accreditation Department RSS Feed

 ‘To demonstrate the capacity for independent, competent, ethical practice’

 Accreditation enables clients, employers and colleagues to recognise proven, competent practitioners.
 This means that the selection of a counsellor or therapist can be based on an informed choice rather than speculation.
-To date, BACP has around 10000 accredited counsellor/psychotherapists.
+To date, BACP has over 11,000 accredited counsellor/psychotherapists.

 BACP counsellor/psychotherapist accreditation is awarded to members who can meet the standard for accreditation by demonstrating that they meet the criteria which sets that standard.
 There is a full application that needs to be completed and assessed to show that practitioners are meeting each gold-standard criterion.

 A BACP Accredited Counsellor/Psychotherapist has demonstrated a commitment to high standards and enable the public to have confidence that the practitioner works ethically and is trained and qualified.
 BACP Accredited counsellors and psychotherapists have surpassed registration standards and have demonstrated mature competence in counselling/psychotherapy training and practice.

 Please CLICK ON ONE OF THE FOLLOWING HEADINGS for more information: